Alexander Lukashenko: Public opinion

+Independent polling is tightly restricted in Belarus.
+Surveys are monopolised by the government, which either does not publish its surveys or uses them for propagandistic purposes.
 According to a leaked internal poll, a third of the population had trust in Lukashenko.
 The last credible public poll in Belarus was a 2016 poll showing approximately 30% approval for Lukashenko.

 Lukashenko is referred to as "Batska" (бацька, "father") by his supporters.

 During the 2020–21 Belarusian protests, opponents of Lukashenko began to refer to him as "Sasha 3%" on the basis that they believed that he was only supported by three percent of the Belarusian population.
 The term has subsequently become a popular meme within the Belarusian opposition appearing on T-shirts and posters.
 Lukashenko has also been referred to as "Tarakanishche" ("Cockroach") by his opponents in reference to the poem "The Monster Cockroach", in which a moustached cockroach inflicts a reign of terror on the other animals before being eaten by a sparrow.

 Accusations of corruption

 A film produced by Nexta, a Belarusian media service based in Poland, accuses Lukashenko of misappropriating EU funds on residences and automobiles.
 The film was uploaded to Telegram and YouTube, where it had over 6 million views.
-Lukashenko did not comment on the film directly, but on a factory visit in March 2021 claimed that opponents were creating a fake story to destabilize the country.
+Lukashenko did not comment on the film directly, but on a factory visit in March 2021 claimed that opponents were creating a fake story to destabilise the country.
 Lukashenko states "I want you to understand: I have been working as president for a quarter of a century, and if there were already some billions, as they say, or palaces, I would have already been torn to pieces from all sides."
 An EU official, Ana Pisonero, said that accusations of Lukashenko misusing EU funds for buildings and residential properties were "speculation".